AILab-CVC/UniRepLKNet/README.md

 modality-specific customization to the architecture.

 **UniRepLKNet not only signifies a "comeback" for ConvNet in its original domain but also showcases large-kernel ConvNet’s potential to "conquer" new territories, highlighting further adaptability and broad utility across different modalities and tasks.**

-## TODOs

-- [x] Model code
-- [x] Most of the ImageNet-1K and ImageNet-22K pretrained weights
-- [x] Weights released on both Google Drive (see this page) and hugging face (see unireplknet.py)
-- [x] PyTorch efficient large-kernel conv implementation
-- [x] ImageNet training code
-- [x] Code and documents of audio, video, point cloud, and time-series tasks
-- [x] Semantic segmentation code, document, and all the checkpoints
-- [x] Object detection code, document, and all the checkpoints
-- [ ] Checkpoints of audio, video, point cloud, and time-series tasks

-The ImageNet, COCO, and ADE20K checkpoints have been released (see the huggingface repo shown below), except the ImageNet-22K pretrained UniRepLKNet-S, and UperNet with UniRepLKNet-XL, which were lost, and we are reproducing them.

-Latest news: fixed a bug, which results from [this commit](https://github.com/AILab-CVC/UniRepLKNet/commit/920b7251ea3d52ab476d0f40ba722db56d9a7e03) on Dec 1st, 2023.
-[Now it is fixed ](https://github.com/AILab-CVC/UniRepLKNet/commit/5349bcee9a8202c62c8c169220f8cc613914baac).
-If you used unireplknet.py after Dec 1st, 2023, please check your code.